 Well, actually we did want a bit more so we booked a treatment each in advance.
 I had the Made for Life – Catch the Breath massage, it was really light but the idea of this being a very holistic and meditative treatment drew me to it and I’m really glad I went for it.
-My mum had a deep tissue massage which she really liked too, and both of the therapist were very good, friendly and professional.
+My mum had a deep tissue massage which she really liked too, and both of the therapist was very good, friendly and professional.

-After our treatment we headed back into the pool, the steam rooms and the sauna’s to ensure we made the most of our few hours.
-To be honest, I had thought that we might have wanted more time but actually by 12:30 we were ready for lunch so we headed back into the restaurant, still in our robes, for a 3 course buffet lunch.
-As with Dinner and Breakfast it was served with the same lovely view and there was a great selection of food!
+After our treatment, we headed back into the pool, the steam rooms and the sauna’s to ensure we made the most of our few hours.
+To be honest, I had thought that we might have wanted more time but actually by 12:30 we were ready for lunch so we headed back into the restaurant, still in our robes, for a 3-course buffet lunch.
+As with Dinner and Breakfast, it was served with the same lovely view and there was a great selection of food!

 Before I knew it I was heading back to the train station and back to London.
 I asked the hotel to call me a taxi but Christian the Concierge offered to take me back to the station in the Executive car after hearing that a taxi couldn’t come for another 40 minutes which I thought was such a nice thing to do.
 I no way expected it and I was really blown away by this nice offer.

 In fact, all of the staff at The Waterfront Hotel and Y Spa were so so nice!
-I know what its like to work a busy Friday evening and Saturday hotel shift but we had constant, friendly Hello’s, Goodbye’s, Enjoy your meal, Can I get you anything else?
-From the staff the whole time and both of us commented on how nice this was and it really adds to the friendly and relaxed atmosphere of the hotel.
+I know what it’s like to work a busy Friday evening and Saturday hotel shift but we had constant, friendly Hello’s, Goodbye’s, Enjoy your meal, Can I get you anything else?
+From the staff, the whole time and both of us commented on how nice this was and it really adds to the friendly and relaxed atmosphere of the hotel.

 Overall, as you can probably tell, I loved my stay at The Waterfront Hotel at Wyboston Lakes Resort, and I loved my experience in Y Spa.